bmabsout/Thesis/src/chapters/01_crisis_of_intent.typ

 #import "../commands.typ": *

-= The Crisis of Intent in Robot Learning
+= Introduction: The Crisis of Intent in Robot Learning

 The promise of reinforcement learning in robotics has always been compelling: autonomous agents that learn to perform complex tasks through interaction with their environment, adapting to new situations and optimizing their behavior over time.
 Yet despite decades of research and significant algorithmic advances, a fundamental gap persists between what practitioners intend their robots to do and what they actually learn to do.
 This *intent-to-reality gap* represents one of the most pressing challenges in modern robotics, with consequences that extend far beyond academic research into real-world deployment, safety, and economic viability.